Cohere API: Building Custom NLP Models for Product Categorization

 Integration with DataWeBot

-The most powerful setup connects DataWeBot's scraping output directly to a Cohere classification pipeline.
+The most powerful setup connects DataWeBot's product data extraction output directly to a Cohere classification pipeline.
 As new products are scraped from competitor sites, they flow through the classification model and emerge with standardized categories mapped to your taxonomy.
 This enables automated competitive analysis at scale.

 Scrape and Classify Pipeline